Gerard de Limesay

-Gerard de Limesay, Lord of Wolverley, was a 12th-century English noble.
+Gerard de Limesay or de Limési, Lord of Wolverley, was a 12th-century English noble.

-He was the eldest son of Alan de Limesay.
+He was the eldest son of Alan de Limesay or de Limési.
 Gerard succeeded his father in 1162 and died circa 1185.
 Upon the death of his son John in 1193 and grandson Hugh in 1198, without issue, the barony of Limesay was split into moieties between Gerard's daughters.

 Marriage and issue

-Gerard married Amica, daughter of Halenath de Bidun, they are known to have had the following issue:
+Gerard married Amica, daughter of Halenald de Bidun, they are known to have had the following issue: